MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-register-passwordless-passkey-direct-ios/multifactor-auth-ios.png" alt-text="Screenshot 246x445 of how to complete MFA by using Microsoft Authenticator for iOS devices.":::

-1. When prompted to allow Authenticator to use Face ID, tap **Allow**.
+1. When prompted to allow Authenticator to use Touch ID/Face ID, tap **Allow**.

    :::image type="content" border="true" source="media/howto-register-passwordless-passkey-direct-ios/allow-face.png" alt-text="Screenshot of how to allow Face ID for Microsoft Authenticator for iOS devices.":::